PackeTsar/freeztp/README.md

 # FreeZTP

-A zero-touch provisioning system built for Cisco Catalyst switches.
+A Zero-Touch Provisioning system built for Cisco Catalyst switches.

 -----------------------------------------
 ###   VERSION   ###
-The version of FreeZTP documented here is: **v0.5.1 Beta**
+The version of FreeZTP documented here is: **v0.8.2 Beta**

 -----------------------------------------